Battle of Manila (1574): Arrival of the pirate fleet

 The citizens initially repulsed all attacks, but one of the Spanish commanders of alabarderos, Ensign Sancho Ortiz, was overwhelmed and shot down, resulting in his bulwark becoming open to the Chinese pirates.
-The pirates entered the city and engaged the forces of Salcedo and Francisco de León, Manila's mayor.
+The pirates entered the fortifications and engaged the forces of Salcedo and Francisco de León, Manila's mayor.
 At the same time, Spanish artillery overpowered the Chinese fleet and pushed it out of the harbor.
-The main battle happened in the streets, where pirates killed León, but shortly after, Sioco was taken down by a Spanish marksman.
-Unsupported and with their most prominent captains dead, the Chinese pirates were finally expelled from the walls.
+The main battle moved to the streets, where pirates killed León, but Lavezaris came to their positions at the head of a squad of pikemen.
+Eventually, with the force of their assault broken by the local resistance, the pirates were finally expelled from the walls and routed.

 While the battle raged, turbulence took place behind the Spanish lines.
 Assuming the Spaniards would be defeated, groups of natives capitalized on the battle to sack empty houses, and a mass of slaves broke out intending to escape.
-They stole launches and tried to flee through the Pasig River, but they did so with such haste that several boats were overturned and many slaves drowned; they were also attacked by other natives, who saw the chance to take revenge for previous servitudes and enmities.
-There were also riots in Tondo and Mindoro, where the locals sacked Christian churches and took hostages among the clergy members to offer to Limahong as tributes in case of his victory.
+They stole launches and tried to flee through the Pasig, but they did so with such haste that several boats were overturned and many slaves drowned; they were also attacked by slaves natives, who saw the chance to take revenge for previous servitudes and enmities.
+There were also riots in Tondo and Mindoro, where the locals, including chieftain Lakandula, sacked Christian churches and took hostages among the clergy members to offer to Limahong as tributes in case of his victory.

-Salcedo drove the pirates to the beach and inflicted many casualties.
-Still, they were forced to return to the walls when Limahong returned with several ships to deploy reinforcements of 400 soldiers.
-Limahong also called one of the three companies left by Sioco, gathering around 1000 men, but he judged it useless to try any more assaults and called out the attack.
-His men were sent to sack the nearby places while Limahong set two stranded ships on fire, hoping to deviate Salcedo's attention, but the Spanish captain saw through the ruse and fell over the sackers.
+Salcedo drove the pirates to the beach and inflicted many casualties, including Shogo, who was taken down by a Spanish marksman.
+The pirate captains attempted to rally their men back, but it was to no avail.
+They were forced to return to the walls when Limahong returned with several ships to deploy reinforcements of 400 soldiers, but they were defeated too.
+Limahong then called one of the three companies left by Shogo, gathering around 1000 men, but judging it useless to try any more assaults, he finally called out the attack.
+His men were sent to sack the nearby places while Limahong set two stranded ships on fire, hoping to deviate Salcedo's attention, but the Spanish saw through the ruse and pounced on the sackers.
 Ultimately, Limahong summoned all his soldiers to his ships and abandoned the shore altogether under fire from Manila.

-Last movements

-Limahong headed to Parañaque, which he pillaged, while Salcedo rebuilt Manila and prepared for a possible third attack.
-Confusion occurred when many torches were spotted at the beach by night, but they turned to be just locals of Luzón looting the pirates' corpses.
-Afterward, the city was informed that Limahong's fleet had retreated northwardly.
-After the battle, one of the local militiamen, Galo, was rewarded with the Spanish title of don due to his bravery and leadership.
+There was still a last alarm when many torches were spotted at the beach by night, making the Spanish fear a third attack, but they turned to be just locals of Luzón looting the pirates' corpses.

-While Lavezaris called in forces from Panay, Camarines, and Cebu to gather a chase fleet, Salcedo was sent to solve the riots in Tondo and Mindoro.
-He convinced chieftain Lakandula to surrender and free the hostages, who had been tortured with fire.